Guidance on the legislation and governance required when considering the use of PGDs across a PCN

 The clinic is run by a registered physiotherapist employed by one of the member practices on behalf of the whole PCN.

-The MSK service will need to produce or adopt a PGD for the administration of an intra articular injection, with the agreement of the ICB, who will be commissioning the service and who will be the legal body responsible for authorising the PGD.
+The MSK service will need to develop a PGD for the administration of an intra articular injection, with the agreement of the ICB, who will be commissioning the service and who will be the legal body responsible for authorising the PGD.
 The PGD will need to meet all the legal and good practice requirements outlined in the NICE guidance.

 The physiotherapist who will administer the intra articular injections within the clinic must be authorised as competent to operate under the locally approved PGD.
 This authorisation must be undertaken by the employing practice.
-The employing practice will be responsible for any educational and training requirements and to ensure that appropriate indemnity insurance is in place
+The employing practice will be responsible for any educational and training requirements and for ensuring that appropriate indemnity insurance is in place

 Update history